t3docs/DRC-The-Docker-Rendering-Container/Documentation/03-Knowledge/Helper-function.rst

 Helper function 'dockrun'
 =========================

-It takes a rather long and complicated `docker run` command to start the rendering.
-The helper function makes this an easy job.
-'dockrun_t3rd' is an abbreviation of 'Docker run TYPO3 render documentation.
+It takes rather long and complicated Docker with many parameters to get the various things done.
+The helper function makes assembling these commands an easy job. `dockrun_t3rd` is an abbreviation of *Docker-run-TYPO3-render-documentation*.

 .. contents:: Contents